numba/texasbbq/README.rst

-Configuration happens (for now) in a Python script by subclassing one ``Source`` configuration class as well as several ``Target`` subclasses and placeing these in a configuration script, for example ``switchboard.py``.
-The module ``texasbbq`` will then provides a command line interface for running the tests (see blow).
+Configuration happens (for now) in a Python script by subclassing one ``Source`` configuration class as well as several ``Target`` subclasses and placing these in a configuration script, for example ``switchboard.py``.
+The module ``texasbbq`` will then provides a command-line interface for running the tests (see blow).

 The main entry point is a single script, ``texasbbq.py``, which is used to